nickawwas/reddit_emotion_classification/README.md

 ```

 ## Running program to create models
-(Note this will take several hours to days to run)
+> Note this will take several hours to days to run
 Run the command below:
 ```
-python main.py
+python create_models.py
 ```

 This will create the charts associated with the dataset (barchart and piechart)